CONFIDENTIALITY, DIVERSITY & PRIVACY

 Access to your personal data is restricted to those who need to know the information.

-- Within the organisation to help manage and provide you with the services you have requested / we offer / to fulfil our legal and regulatory obligations.
+- Within the organisation to help manage and provide you with the services you have requested / we offer / to fulfill our legal and regulatory obligations.

 - With third parties involved in providing you with the services you have requested / we offer on our behalf and at your direction.